How-to-faang-UTCN/How-to-faang-Guide/Bloomberg_Guide.md

-# Bloomberg: A Student's Guide !!!   🚩DRAFT  🚩  !!!
+# Bloomberg: A Student's Guide
+> <span style="color:#556B2F; font-weight:bold;">*No matter which company you apply to, acceptance or rejection doesn’t define your worth or abilities.*</span>

 ## [Who & what](https://www.bloomberg.com/company/what-we-do/):
 Bloomberg is a financial technology and media company headquartered in both the [UK](https://www.bloomberg.com/company/offices/bloomberg-london/) and the [USA](https://www.bloomberg.com/company/careers/global-roles/working-at-bloomberg-in-new-york/).
 The company provides financial professionals with real-time data, news, and analytics.
 Their main product is the Bloomberg Terminal.

 ## The Recruitment Process:

 ### A. Roles:
-- **Software Engieer Intern:**
+- **Software Engineer Intern:**
   Most students apply for this role, which covers various areas including full-stack, frontend, backend, cloud, AI, and more.
 Once accepted, you will receive a form to choose your team; however, there is no guarantee you will be assigned to your preferred group.
 - **Global Data Intern:**
-   Interns in this role work with data—from acquisition and cleaning to semantical analysis— [Learn more](https://www.brightnetwork.co.uk/graduate-jobs/bloomberg/global-data-summer-internship-2022)
+   Interns in this role work with data—from acquisition and cleaning to semantic analysis— [Learn more](https://www.brightnetwork.co.uk/graduate-jobs/bloomberg/global-data-summer-internship-2022)

 ### B. How to apply:
 Bloomberg’s recruitment process is somewhat exclusive.
 The application link isn’t publicly available; you typically need to attend one of their events or be lucky enough to get contacted by a recruiter on LinkedIn.
 Keep an eye on events hosted at UBB and UPB.
+The application window typically opens around September–October (or earlier).

-### C. Recruitement process (2024 - Cluj-Napoca):
+### C. Recruitment process (2024 — Cluj-Napoca):
->**Note: This is a stage-gated process that takes approximately 1–2 months**
+> **Note: This is a <span style="color:#fd5c63; font-weight:bold;">STAGE-GATED</span> process that typically takes <span style="color:#fd5c63; font-weight:bold;">1–2 months</span>.
+After completing the online stages, notifications may arrive anywhere from 1 day to 1 week — don't worry if it takes a bit longer.
+For in-person interviews, you will usually receive an email notification within 20 minutes of finishing the interview.**

 1.  **Screening**